 - Ask: Can anyone help me think about a topic sentence that we can use in our books?

 - Discuss possible topic sentences as a class and then write a version of the discussed sentences in the center circle of the web. (e.g. Weather is what happens outside when there are changes in the atmosphere.)

-- Explain: The topic sentence we came up with will the first page in our books.
+- Explain that the topic sentence we came up with will be the first page in our books.

 - Display your blank smush book and use it to model an informative book.
 (Write the topic on the cover as a title and write the topic sentence on the first page.
 Then, write your model sentence on the next page, but leave the remaining pages blank.)